Making Moral Choices – From A Biblical Worldview Perspective

 The Old Testament calls upon the people of God to deal honestly with one another.
 Leviticus 9:35 says “You shall do no wrong in judgment, in measurement of weight, or capacity.”
 Likewise, Proverbs 11:1 warns that “A false balance is an abomination to the Lord.”
 Believers are to use honest weights and be honest in their dealings with others.

-The New Testament admonishes Christians to “have a good conscience” and desire to conduct themselves “honorably in all things” (Heb.
+The New Testament admonishes Christians to “have a good conscience” and desire to conduct themselves “honorably in all things” (Hebrews.
 13:18).
 Paul said he attempted to always maintain “a blameless conscience both before God and before men” (Acts 24:16).
-Christians should “have regard for what is honorable, not only in the sight of the Lord, but also in the sight of men” (2 Cor.
-8:21).
+Christians should “have regard for what is honorable, not only in the sight of the Lord, but also in the sight of men” (2 Corinthians 8:21).

 Honesty also requires telling the truth.
-The Ten Commandments forbids both the swearing of false oaths and the bearing of false testimony (Ex.
-20:7, 16; Deut.
-5:11, 20; cf. Lev.
-19:12; Jer.
-7:9).
-In the Old Testament, false witnesses were to suffer the same punishment that they had hoped to inflict upon the others (Deut.
-19:16-21).
+The Ten Commandments forbids both the swearing of false oaths and the bearing of false testimony (Exodus 20:7, 16; Deuteronomy 5:11, 20; cf. Leviticus 19:12; Jeremiah 7:9).
+In the Old Testament, false witnesses were to suffer the same punishment that they had hoped to inflict upon the others (Deuteronomy 19:16-21).

 We need truth telling today like never before.
 Perhaps the greatest battle in society today is a battle over truth.
 Voters are skeptical of politicians.
 Proponents of various biomedical procedures (abortion, cloning) often redefine terms and mislead the public about the true nature of the procedures they advocate.
 We need Christians to set an example by being honest and telling the truth.